MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td colspan = "3">Brief Description: The Calendar Item Controller(C.I.
 Controller) class is responsible for retrieving event and assignment data from the system and
 sending it to the user display.
 The C.I.
 Controller creates Assignments by accessing I-Learn through the I-Learn Facade class and stores the data in assignment class objects.
 The C.I.
-Controller stores calendar items into the system database by using the Database Facade class for future access. </td>
+Controller stores calendar items(see 4.2.3.1 for definition of Calendar Item Class) into the system database by using the Database Facade class for future access. </td>
   </tr>
   </table>
   <table>